Husk (comics): X-Men

-She later joined the X-Men in Chuck Austen's 2001 revamp of Uncanny X-Men and was placed in a controversial relationship with the long-time X-Man Archangel, as Husk was 19 years old and several years Archangel's junior.
+Husk joins the X-Men in Chuck Austen's 2001 revamp of Uncanny X-Men.
+She enters a relationship with the long-time X-Man Archangel, which proved controversial as Husk was 19 years old and several years Archangel's junior.

-The two took an extended leave of absence.
-Archangel launched a charity called "Mutantes Sans Frontières" in Zanzibar, a reference to Médecins Sans Frontières (Doctors Without Borders), where the two proceeded to help stop a coup with the aid of Professor X's newest charges from nearby Genosha.
+Archangel and Husk take an extended leave of absence from the X-Men.
+Archangel launches a charity called "Mutantes Sans Frontières" in Zanzibar, a reference to Médecins Sans Frontières (Doctors Without Borders).
+The two proceed to help stop a coup with the aid of Professor X's newest charges from nearby Genosha.

-Her younger brother Jay later joined the new New Mutants team under the codename Icarus.
+Husk's younger brother Jay later joins the new New Mutants team under the codename Icarus.
 Her sister Melody also joined the school as Aero after discovering she could fly.
-Melody has since been depowered after M-Day, although Paige herself retains her powers.
+Melody has since been depowered after M-Day, although Paige retains her powers.
 Icarus was later killed following the events of M-Day, in a confrontation with the anti-mutant activist William Stryker and his army.
 The resulting battles also take the lives of dozens of other students.

-She is most often seen in the New X-Men title while tending to the wounded.
-In her last major appearance, she attended Icarus' funeral.

 Divided We Stand

 The first issue of Divided We Stand revealed that Paige had returned to living with her family.
 She is the one who picks up her brother, Cannonball, at the airport to bring him home.
 However, Sam, still feeling angry over the betrayal of his X-Men team, tells her to take him to a local bar, where he picks a fight with the members of rival families from their home.
 Paige confronts Sam on his action after the brawl ends.
-Sam yells that he's lost faith in how the life of an X-Men works and flies off angry, leaving Paige fearful for his life and mind.
+Sam yells that he has lost faith in how the life of an X-Men works and flies off, leaving Paige fearful for his life and mind.